maryscode/Practice-Tracing-Worksheet-App/README.md

-# Practice Tracing Printable PDF React App
+# Tracing Worksheets - PDF Generator

 This app dynamically generates a PDF tracing worksheet based on user input.
 Intended for students learning to write in uppercase English letters.